-The Council on Lifestyle and Cardiometabolic Health Early Career Investigator Award recognizes and awards early career investigator and trainee council members for their achievements and their continuing research.
+The Council on Lifestyle and Cardiometabolic Health Early Career Investigator Award recognizes and awards early career investigator and trainee council partners for their achievements and their continuing research.
 The award also encourages young scientists to become involved in the Council on Lifestyle and Cardiometabolic Health and to develop and maintain productive careers.

 Finalists will be honored and a winner will be selected at the AHA Scientific Sessions in November.

 - Natalie A. Cameron, MD

 - Candidate must be pursuing a career in nutrition, physical activity or metabolism, including obesity and diabetes.

 - Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Nutrition, Physical Activity and Metabolism is the lead/primary sponsor.
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.
 View a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF).

 - The science must be related to the Council on Lifestyle and Cardiometabolic Health mission: The Council on Lifestyle and Cardiometabolic Health promotes the expansion and exchange of knowledge with the ultimate goal of improving cardiovascular health across the lifespan.
 Our council promotes basic, clinical, epidemiological, and translational science related to nutrition, lipids, obesity, diabetes, physical activity, and behavior change.

 - Candidates include PhDs and/or MDs who have completed training within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date.